OpenRoberta/docker/README.md

 ```

 - `cleanup-temp-user-dirs`: usually called from cron.
 It takes a server name and runs a shell in the corresponding container, that will remove temporary old
-  data allocated by the cross compiler.
-It is assumed, that these crosscompiler-allocated files are used not longer than one day after their creation.
+  data allocated by the cross-compiler.
+It is assumed, that these files allocated by the cross-compiler are used not longer than one day after their creation.
   Use `crontab -e` to add the following line to the crontab to remove garbage every night 20 minutes after two o'clock:

 ```bash
 20 2 * * * bash <SCRIPT_DIR>/run.sh -q admin <server-name> cleanup-temp-user-dirs >><BASE_DIR>/logs/cronlog.txt
 ```

 - `auto-restart`: this command spawns a process, that will not terminate by itself.
-It checks the availablity of the server (using the server-url)
+It checks the availability of the server (using the server-url)
   and, if the server is not available when tried to access twice, it will restart the server.
 Logging info is written to `<BASE_DIR>/logs/autorestart.txt`. the
   pid of the auto-restart process is logged.
 The process may be terminated at any time.
 The process can be initiated explicitly by executing: